bgreenwell/OctoAgent/README.md

     ```

 2.  **Run on another user's repository:**
 To target a repository under a different user or organization, use the `--user_id` flag.
+Note that the `GITHUB_TOKEN` you have set must have access permissions for this repository.
     ```bash
     python -m src.octoragent.main some-awesome-repo 42 --user_id another-developer
     ```